Mary Evelyn: Family, friends, and relationships

 Mary had a close relationship with her daughters, whom she referred to as Mall, Betty, and Sue.
 Mary helped to prepare them for a potential life at court, frequently taking them to the spa town of Tunbridge to acquaint them with society, and spending the Winter of 1683 in London at the York buildings.
-In 1685, when Mall died of smallpox and shortly thereafter Elizabeth eloped with a local dockworker.
-Estranged from her family, she fell ill, and also died in 1685, seeking her parents' forgiveness before her passing.
-While John was unable to forgive his middle daughter, Mary did, and was greatly affected by the passing of two daughters in rapid succession.
+In 1685, Mall died of smallpox and shortly thereafter Elizabeth eloped with a local dockworker.
+Estranged from her family, Elizabeth fell ill, and also died in 1685, seeking her parents' forgiveness before her death.
+While John was unable to forgive his middle daughter, Mary did, and was greatly affected by the death of two daughters in rapid succession.
 For the remainder of her life, Mary corresponded with her youngest daughter, Susanna, discussing London society, fashion, and more.

 Generally Mary and her husband maintained a companionate and affectionate relationship.
 John described his wife as "the best wife in the world, sweet, and (though not charming) agreeable and as she grew up, pious, loyal & of so just a temper."
 Their greatest marital struggle stemmed from John's platonic friendship with the young Maid-of-Honour, Margaret Godolphin (née Blague).
 Mary expressed her discomfort with the close spiritual intimacy of her husband and Margaret, encouraging him to return from Court.
-However, she also treated Margaret with kindness, and grieved following her untimely passing in childbirth.
+However, she also treated Margaret with kindness, and grieved following her untimely death in childbirth.

 In turn, Mary retained her own network of social relationships, namely through correspondence.
 Her skills as a letter-writer were praised, and she wrote particularly often with her children's tutor, Ralph Bohun, her cousin William Glanville, and Samuel and Mary Tuke, among others.